 Day 5: Queenstown (Scenic flight/cruise into Milford Sounds/Fiordland National Park, Glenorchy)

-You take a flight/cruise excursion into the Milford Sound.
-You are heading for the spectacular Milford Sound, described by Rudyard Kipling as the ‘eighth wonder of the world” which was carved out during successive ice ages and, at its deepest point off Mitre Peak, plunges to a depth of 265 meters.
-The awesome splendour of this region is unsurpassed anywhere else in the World, a daring claim in a country which offers extraordinary beauty around every corner.
-Fly from Queenstown to magnificent Milford Sound and enjoy a spectacular view of the mountains, lakes and fiords of the Fiordland National Park.
+You take a flight/cruise excursion into the Milford Sound, described by Rudyard Kipling as the ‘eighth wonder of the world” which was carved out during successive ice ages and, at its deepest point off Mitre Peak, plunges to a depth of 265 meters.
+The awesome splendour of this region is unsurpassed anywhere else in the World, a daring claim in a country which offers extraordinary beauty around every corer.
+You will enjoy spectacular views of the mountains, lakes and fiords of the Fiordland National Park.
 At Milford Sound your launch cruise travels the full length of Milford Sound.
 Return to Queenstown via the famous Sutherland Falls and glaciers of the Fiordland National Park.
-Only 45m west you find a little Paradise the tiny settlement of Glenorchy.
-This is one of the most beautiful places in New Zealand and Taupo used for a favourite location in several Hollywood film productions and commercials around the world.
+Only 45 minutes west of Queenstown you find a little Paradise the tiny settlement of Glenorchy.
+This is one of the most beautiful places in New Zealand and used as a location in several Hollywood film productions and commercials around the world.
 Glenorchy is one of the gateways to Mt Aspiring National Park covering a large World Heritage area.
 Travel further into the Park along a most picturesque river and multiple river arms to a forest glade.
 The high peak of Mt Earnslaw and its Glacier is powering over this area.
 Surrounded by awe-inspiring peaks and mysterious hidden valleys shrouded in native Beech forest, your specialist guides will bring to life the variety of landscapes, vegetation and wildlife within this unique area, as well the captivating stories of the original Maori and early pioneers.
 In Glenorchy take short walk through the flatlands to the lagoon.
 Accommodation: Queenstown

 Day 6: Queenstown - Mt Cook (Helicopter flight and landing on Glacier Ice) driving distance 3h